 About the estate:

-The Chasselays have lived on the Éparcieux plot in the golden village of Châtillon-d'Azergues since 1418.
+The Chasselay family has lived on the Éparcieux estate in the picturesque village of Châtillon-d’Azergues since 1418.
 At the helm of the estate since 2008 is a complementary duo: Claire and her brother Fabien.
-Their father Jean-Gilles, a prominent figure in Beaujolais, passed on his values of hard work and sharing to them.
-The estate, certified organic since 2006, works its terroirs while respecting biodiversity.
-In the cellar, there are no yeasts and no sulfites (except for a small amount during bottling).
-Destemming is adapted to the vintage and each wine.
-In 2018, there is a slight lack of consistency in the range, with some wines well defined and others lacking depth.
+Their father, Jean-Gilles—a prominent figure in the Beaujolais region—has passed down to them his values of hard work and generosity.
+The estate, certified organic since 2006, cultivates its terroirs while respecting biodiversity.
+In the cellar, no yeasts, no sulfites (though a small amount is added at bottling).
+Destemming is tailored to the vintage and each wine.
+In 2018, there was a slight lack of consistency across the range, with some wines well-defined and others lacking depth.

 Customer rating